T-Pham/NoOptionalInterpolation/README.md

 ```

 ##Compatibility
 From version 1.0.0, Swift 2 syntax is used.
-If your project is still using prior versions of Swift, please use a NoOptionalInterpolation version prior to 1.0.0.
+If your project is still using earlier versions of Swift, please use a NoOptionalInterpolation version prior to 1.0.0.

 ```ruby
 pod 'NoOptionalInterpolation', '~> 0.3'